arasbm/opios/readme.txt

 Thank you for downloading Hookflash's Open Peer iOS SDK.

-This release is a preliminary 1.0 release of the SDK and Hookflash will be publishing updates to the SDK in time, including various sample applications.
-For this release, no sample is yet provided.
+This release is a preliminary 0.8.0 release of the SDK and Hookflash will be publishing updates to the SDK regularly.

+For a quick intorduction to the code please read the following.
+For more detailed instructions please go to http://docs.hookflash.com.

 From your terminal, please clone the "opios" git repository: git clone --recursive https://github.com/openpeer/opios.git